guarinogabriel/Mac-CLI/README.md

 ---

+### Uninstallation

+You can uninstall Mac CLI by running:
+> `sh /usr/local/bin/mac-cli/tools/uninstall`

+---

 ### Integrated Projects

 The following amazing projects have been integrated on the mac script (all the integrated projects are optional and can be installed through the installation wizard):